nokia/OSSMediator/MediatorSetup/README.md

 If you want to collect SIM, APPLICATION metrics as well, then first copy "collector_conf_all_api.json" into "collector_conf.json" file and then edit the file as described above.
 4. Update plugin_conf.json template file for the field `<SOURCE DIRECTORY PATH>` with the same directory path as set in above step.
 You can refer to the document "Nokia DAC OSS ElasticSearchPlugin Configuration" under section "User configuration" for clarification.
-5. Configure the passwords for the users configured in collector_conf.json file for API access by executing `storesecret`.
+5. Configure the passwords for the users configured in collector_conf.json file for API access by executing `storesecret.sh`.
-Check if execute permissions are there for the `storesecret` binary, if not set it as `chmod 777 storesecret`, then execute `sudo ./storesecret` command to store the user passwords.
+Check if execute permissions are there for the `storesecret.sh` script, if not set it as `chmod 777 storesecret.sh`, then execute `sudo ./storesecret.sh` command to store the user passwords.
 (If scripts fails with jq command not found, please install `jq` using `apt-get install jq` command.)
 6. Check if execute permissions are there for the `startup.sh` script, if not set it as `chmod 777 startup.sh`, then execute `sudo ./startup.sh` command.
 7. The script will run to do the setup and bring up the dashboards.
 If there are any errors, please correct them and re-run the script.

 The setup should be ready, and you can access the PM and FM dashboards from your browser at `http://<your_Ip_address>:3000/dashboards`.
 The Grafana dashboards will appear with login prompt and default credentials are `admin` with password `admin`.

-* In case the user’s password is updated, execute `sudo ./storesecret` and input the updated password, then execute `sudo ./startup.sh` to restart the modules again.
+* In case the user’s password is updated, execute `sudo ./storesecret.sh` and input the updated password, then execute `sudo ./startup.sh` to restart the modules again.

 * By default, elasticsearch will be started with 2GB heap memory.
   To increase the heap memory execute `sudo ./startup.sh --heap_size <HEAP_SIZE>`.